 27. Techno

 Techno music originated in the city of Detroit, Michigan, United States, during the early 1980s.
 It emerged as a distinct genre from the electronic music scene, with roots in the industrial, funk, and electro music styles of the time.
 Techno is characterized by its repetitive beats, synthesized melodies, and futuristic soundscapes, often created using drum machines, synthesizers, and sequencers.
-The genre is known for its minimalistic approach to composition, focusing on driving rhythms and hypnotic patterns that are designed to create an immersive and danceable experience.
+The genre is known for its minimalistic approach to composition, focusing on driving rhythms and hypnotic patterns that are designed to create a danceable experience.
 Techno music played a significant role in shaping the underground club culture of the 1980s and 1990s, and it continues to be a popular genre in electronic music today, influencing a wide range of artists and styles around the world.
 Some pioneering techno artists include Juan Atkins, Derrick May, and Kevin Saunderson, collectively known as the Belleville Three, as well as contemporary DJs and producers like Carl Cox, Richie Hawtin, and Nina Kraviz.

 28. House